JOANNESUN/validation-react-tailwind/README.md

 React -> Must use React Hooks Components
 Install and set up Cypress CI

-Build your form with validation and error messages.
+* Build your form with validation and error messages.
 Ensure the form is responsive, mobile first approach.
-(If time let you) Email registration -> required valid email
+(If time let you)
-Password registration -> required with a max of 12 characters
+* Old password -> required
+* New password -> required, min of 8 characters and a mixture of numbers and letters

 NOTE: Please use atomic commits